Criminology (CRIM)

 Psychological Explanations of Criminal Behaviour

-Students will be introduced to and critically examine neurophysiological, bio-genetic, psychiatric, and psychological explanations of deviant and criminal behaviour.
-They will give special attention to research that explores associations between criminality and genetics, brain chemistry, the endocrine system, mental disorders, personality, moral development, and various forms of social learning.
+Students will be introduced to and critically examine neurophysiological, bio-genetic, psychiatric, and psychological explanations of criminal behaviour.
+Special attention will be given to research that explores associations between criminality and genetics, brain chemistry, the endocrine system, mental disorders, personality, moral development, and various forms of social learning.
+Students will be exposed to both general psychological explanations of criminal behaviour as well as theories which apply to specific types of offences and offenders.

 Level: UG